Merzasphor/MWSE/docs/source/lua/type/tes3/armor.rst

 isLeftPart
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Boolean.
+`Boolean`_.
 Read-only.
 For gauntlets, bracers, and pauldrons, this will return true if it is the left slot.
 This is functionally identical to checking to see if **slot** is 2, 6, or 9.
 Both right parts and slots that are not mirrored both return false.

 model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~